Eagar, Arizona: Geography

 Eagar is located in southern Apache County, just north of Apache National Forest and at the foot of the White Mountains.

 According to the United States Census Bureau, the town has a total area of 29.1 km2, of which 0.02 sqkm, or 0.07%, is water.
 The town of Springerville borders Eagar to the north.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Eagar has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Eagar has a cold semi-arid climate, abbreviated "BSk" on climate maps.